yogsototh/Scratch/content/html/en/blog/2010-02-18-split-a-file-by-keyword.md

 -----

-# Custom
 isHidden:       false
 menupriority:   1
 kind:           article
 created_at:           2010-02-18T15:29:14+02:00
 title: split a file by keyword
-multiTitle:
-    fr: split a file by keyword
-    en: split a file by keyword
-multiDescription:
-    fr: pas de description.
-    en: no description.
 tags:
     - awk
     - shell